finnhubb/plugin.video.areena/README.md

 ## Features
 - Finnish and Swedish language support.
-- Watch live TV channels (up to 48 hour server-side timeshift).
+- Watch live TV channels (4 hour server-side timeshift).
 - Browse TV and Movies by category.
 - Browse TV and Movies by genre.
 - Browse TV by alphabetical order.